Hurricane Eta exploded before hitting Nicaragua, but we may never know how strong it was

-The storm maxed out the scales for satellite-derived hurricane intensity when it was barely 75 miles offshore, set to make a vicious and catastrophic landfall.
-Many meteorologists, though not those at the National Hurricane Center in Miami, believed it was a Category 5 storm.
+The storm maxed out the scales for satellite-derived hurricane intensity when it was barely 75 miles offshore and set to make a vicious and catastrophic landfall.
+Many meteorologists, though not those at the National Hurricane Center in Miami, thought it was a Category 5 storm.

-Typically, forecasters for storms threatening land areas in the Atlantic would be operating with the benefit of aircraft reconnaissance — the planes that fly within the turbulent, towering clouds of the storm, but that was not the case during a crucial window of time Monday night.
+Typically, forecasters studying storms threatening land areas in the Atlantic would be operating with the benefit of aircraft reconnaissance — the planes that fly within the turbulent, towering clouds of the storm, but that was not the case during a crucial window of time Monday night.

 In fact, meteorologists were without aircraft observations all day Monday.
-Due to mechanical issues, three different aircraft either turned around or failed to depart their home airport before ever getting near the storm.
+Because of mechanical issues, three different aircraft either turned around before ever getting near the storm or did not even leave their home airport.

-Once a Hurricane Hunter flight finally arrived inside the storm Monday night, lesser winds of high-end Category 4 intensity were found inside the storm.
+Once a hurricane hunter flight finally arrived inside the storm Monday night, lesser winds of high-end Category 4 intensity were found inside the storm.
 As a result of the lack of aircraft observations, it remains unclear whether Eta ever made it to a Category 5 ranking.

-That matters from a statistical standpoint, since Eta would be only the second Category 5 to ever form in the Atlantic during the month of November.
+That matters from a statistical standpoint, since Eta would be only the second Category 5 ever to form in the Atlantic during a November.

-It also matters for human lives, since coastal residents reluctant to leave their homes in the face of an approaching hurricane may be more likely to heed warnings if they learn the storm is a Category 5, compared to a weaker storm.
+It also matters for human lives, since coastal residents reluctant to leave their homes in the face of an approaching hurricane may be more likely to heed warnings if they learn that the storm is a Category 5, as opposed to a weaker storm.

 The NOAA Corps and the Air Force’s weather recon squadron

 Two entities are responsible for flying turbulent flights into hurricanes — NOAA and the Air Force Reserve.
-Commissioned officers of the country’s smallest uniformed service, known as the NOAA Corps, fly missions out of Lakeland, Fla., while the Air Force operates flights through the 53rd Weather Reconnaissance Squadron, colloquially known as the “Hurricane Hunters.”
+Commissioned officers of the country’s smallest uniformed service, known as the NOAA Commissioned Officer Corps, fly missions from Lakeland, Fla., while the Air Force operates flights through the 53rd Weather Reconnaissance Squadron, colloquially known as the “Hurricane Hunters.”
 They’re based at Keesler Air Force Base in Biloxi, Miss.

-On Monday, in a rare cascading series of disruptions, each agency canceled a mission last-minute — coming days after a different flight was called off.
-The first one — in a NOAA aircraft nicknamed “Kermit” — was slated to depart the Sunshine State around 10:30 a.m.
+On Monday, in a rare cascading series of disruptions, each agency canceled a mission at the last minute — days after a different flight was called off.
+The first one — by a NOAA aircraft nicknamed “Kermit” — was slated to depart the Sunshine State around 10:30 a.m.
 Monday.

 “We had our NOAA hurricane hunter WP-3D Orion,” said Jonathan Shannon, a public affairs specialist at NOAA’s Office of Marine and Aviation Operations.
-“We had a maintenance issue [Monday morning], we missed that fix, and then the Air Force Hurricane Hunters were [going to be flying] after that,” he said, referring to the task of getting a “fix,” or observation, from inside a storm.
+“We had a maintenance issue [Monday morning], we missed that fix, and then the Air Force hurricane hunters were [going to be flying] after that,” he said, referring to the task of getting a “fix,” or observation, from inside a storm.

 The only problem?
 The Air Force plane, a Lockheed C-130 Hercules, was also having issues.